Last Updated on

 2. Chromosomal Abnormalities

-Genetic abnormality are characterised by faulty chromosomes, and cannot be prevented in any manner.
+Genetic abnormality is characterised by faulty chromosomes, and cannot be prevented in any manner.
 Dwarfism is one such abnormality, where the parents may have two normal genes, but the baby may end up with a short stature anyway.

 3. Turner Syndrome